francois-le-ko4la/smooth-progressbar/README.md

 ```

 ```
+A class that represents a thread of control.
+This class subclassed Thread class :
+    class Thread(builtins.object)

+We specify the activity by passing a callable object to the constructor.

 Use:
+    >>> import time
     >>> def mytask(): print("lorem ipsum dolor sit amet consectetur")
     >>> mthr = MultiThread(mytask, 0.1)
     >>> mthr.start() ; print("other task");time.sleep(0.3) ; mthr.stop()